javiguerra777/my_portfolio_template/README.md

 ```shell
 netlify init
 ```
-You will then get asked "What would you like to do?", select "Create & configure a new site" Select the team you would like to use "Example: Personal" Give your site a name "Example:yourname-portfolio-website" It will ask you your build command by default it will have "npm run build", you can leave this blank and hit enter or type "npm run build" and hit enter
-It will ask you "Directory to deploy (blank for current dir):" by default it should select "dist", you can leave it blank and hit enter or you can type in "dist" and hit enter
+During the setup process, you will encounter several prompts:
+- When prompted `What would you like to do?`, choose `Create & configure a new site`
+- For the team selection, opt for your preferred team (e.g., `Personal`), (remember this is dependent on the team name you created when signing up for a Netlify account)
+- Assign a name to your site when asked.
+For instance, `<replace with your name>-portfolio-website`
+- Upon being asked for a build command, the default suggestion will be `npm run build`.
+You can either process with this by pressing enter or explicitly type `npm run build` before hitting enter
+- Finally, for deployment directory, `dist` will be suggested.
+You can confirm this choice by pressing enter or input `dist` yourself and then press enter.

+After completing these steps your application will be deploying on Netlify.
+So everytime you make a new push to your GitHub repository it will automatically deploy the site for you.

 ## Live Application
-If you are interested in seeing how the application looks in a production level setting check out the link below:
+If you are interested in seeing how this application looks in a production level setting check out the link below:
 [Deployed Application](https://my-portfolio-template.netlify.app/)